 \subsection{Examples with randomized EGN}

-Finally, still using the three examples presented above with the same parameters, we assess the performance of EGN method against source-receiver sketching.
-That means, the randomized algorithm reduces to the deterministic algorithm if the sketching matrices are identity.
-We use the sketching matrices having random Gaussian entries.
-For the Camembert and Marmousi examples, where multiple frequencies are inverted at each iteration, we set $N_p=N_q=10$ but for the Overthrust example, where a single frequency is inverted at each iteration, we set $N_p=N_q=30$.
+Finally, using the same parameters as the previous examples, we assess the performance of the EGN method against source-receiver sketching.
+We employ the simplest form of EGN that solves the reduced FWI with $\bold{h=0}$.
+The randomized EGN reduces to the deterministic algorithm when the sketching matrices are identity matrices.
+We employ sketching matrices with random Gaussian entries.
+For the Camembert and Marmousi examples, where multiple frequencies are inverted at each iteration, we set $N_p=N_q=10$.
+For the Overthrust example, where a single frequency is inverted at each iteration, we set $N_p=N_q=30$.
 The final results obtained by the randomized EGN method are shown in Figure \ref{Randomized}.
-By comparing Figures \ref{Randomized}a-c with the associated deterministic results in Figures \ref{Camembert}e, \ref{Marmousi_I}c, \ref{Overthrust_estimates}d, we see that the randomized EGN still generated high-resolution velocity models, while reducing respectively by a factor of 9, 10, and 4 the overall number of required wave-equation solves compared with the deterministic counterparts.
+By comparing Figures \ref{Randomized}(a-c) with the associated deterministic results in Figures \ref{Camembert}(e), \ref{Marmousi_I}(c), and \ref{Overthrust_estimates}(d), we observe that the randomized EGN method still produces high-resolution velocity models while reducing the overall number of required wave-equation solves by a factor of 9, 10, and 4, respectively, compared to their deterministic counterparts.